CSC207-2022F-UofT/course-project-rogap-game/README.md

 Purchase items with gold that you collect from killing enemies.

-To purchase items, walk over them, if your player has sufficient gold the item will automatically be purchased and immediately applied.
+To purchase items, walk over them, if your player has sufficient gold the item will automatically be purchased and its buff immediately applied.
 ## Where to get help
 We used Intellij for developing the game.
 SDK version used is Amazon Correto Version 16.
 The installation instructions can be found [here](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360004337880-Setting-Amazon-Corretto-11-as-Project-SDK).